• Home

 Excel and Google Sheets are effective tools for organizing data, but they aren’t the best for analysis, especially when dealing with more complex methods like a longitudinal survey.
 The truth is that spreadsheets can make it difficult to analyze large datasets over time.
 It’s overwhelming to look at a wall of numbers and derive meaningful insights.

 The Likert Scale Chart visually expresses responses along a scale to show how prominent each selection is.
-The more people that choose an answer, the wider the section becomes.
+The more people who choose an answer, the wider the section becomes.

 ChartExpo is an add-in tool for Excel.
 It is both a chart gallery offering new visualization options and a more efficient way of making charts.